Boolean Compressed Sensing and Noisy Group Testing: Main Result: Achievable bound

 \subsection{Probability of error analysis}

-Given the random codebook generation, let $P_e$ denote the average probability of error, averaged over all codebooks $\cal C$, and over all sets of size $K$, i.e.,
+Given the random codebook generation, let $P_e$ denote the average probability of error, averaged over all codebooks $\emb{X}$, and over all sets of size $K$, i.e.,

-By symmetry of the codebook construction, $\sum_{\cal C}P({\cal C})\lambda_{\omega}({\cal C})$ does not depend on $\omega$ (and consequently not on the set $S_{\omega}$).
+By symmetry of the codebook construction, $\sum_{\emb{X}}Q({\emb{X}})\lambda_{\omega}({\emb{X}})$ does not depend on $\omega$ (and consequently not on the set $S_{\omega}$).
 Thus,

-In other words, the average error probability does not depend on the input $\omega$ due to averaging over randomly generated codebooks and we can assume, without loss of generality, that $\omega = 1$, i.e., $S_1$ is the defective set.
+where $P_{e|\omega}$ is the error probability conditioned on $\omega$ averaged over all codebooks.
+In other words, the average error probability does not depend on the input $\omega$ due to averaging over randomly generated codebooks.
+Hence, if $\omega_0$ is the index of the true defective set we can assume without loss of generality that $\omega_0 = 1$, i.e., $S_1$ is the true defective set.

 To simplify the exposition we introduce some further notation.
 As pointed out earlier, the matrix $\emb{X}_S$ is formed from rows indexed by the set $S$.
 For any $2$ sets $S_i$ and $S_j$, we define $S_{i,j}$, $S_{i^c,j}$, and $S_{i,j^c}$ as the overlap set, the set of indices in $S_j$ but not in $S_i$, and the set of indices in $S_i$ but not in $S_j$, respectively.
 Namely,